Enhanced safety measures

 Given the uncertainty about travel during the year, and the ongoing RCSI requirement to restrict your movement upon returning to Ireland, we would strongly advise against travel overseas during the year.

-We advice that all RCSI students and staff download the HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.
+All RCSI students and staff are requested to download HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.

 Please be assured that there is no cost to the individual for treatment by the Irish health service for a prescribed infectious disease such as COVID-19 (Coronavirus).
 This applies to patients seen at OPDs, EDs and IPDs/hospitalisations.
 This is a commitment by the Irish Government.Welcoming You Back to RCSI - Supporting Health Safety and Wellbeing PDF | 13325.2 KB